tpoisot/ms_abc_networks/ms/ms.md

 the structure of complex interacting communities [@jablonski_bim].
 Nevertheless, there are two key observations upon which solutions to overcome this limitation can be devised.
-First, extant networks are decidedly non-random with regard to their structure, and their structure is equaly non-random with regards to macro-evolutionary processes [@stouffer_ecs].
+First, extant networks are decidedly non-random with regard to their structure, and their structure is equally non-random with regards to macro-evolutionary processes [@stouffer_ecs].
 Second, the structure of ecological networks is dynamic over evolutionary timescales [@roopnarine_eps].
 This {>>which this; both points or the latter?<<} is strongly suggestive of perpetual and ongoing action